NeuroDataDesign/neurodatadesign.github.io/_pages/syllabus.md

 ### Course reviews
 So far, the students have determined that the class is quite good, with an average overall quality of 4.71, as compared to the department’s average of 3.95, and the schools average of 4.09 (see Table 1 for details).
 This is despite the fact that course is also typically ranked one of the most difficult and time-consuming courses.

-Quantitative teaching evaluations for all NeuroData Design courses is shown below.
+Quantitative teaching evaluations for all Neuro Data Design courses is shown below.
 Numbers represent "overall quality" of the course.
 Scores out of 5 (4 = “good”; 5 = “excellent”).
 Response rates: All but 2 students ever responded.
 The mean number of students is per semester (ignoring winter session and joining across multiple course levels if they met during the same time.
 Note that course evaluations for several course numbers are not available online, including 638.SP18 and 497.FA18.

 | Semester | # Students | Quality (NDD) | Quality (Dept) | Quality (School) | Challenge (NDD) | Challenge (Dept) | Challenge (School) |